aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/README.md

 # Multi-cluster application management with EKS and Karmada on AWS

-This implementation guide describes architectural considerations and configuration steps for deploying a federated Kubernetes environment in [Amazon Web Services (AWS)](https://aws.amazon.com) Cloud for [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/eks) using CNCF Open Source Kubernetes Armada [(Karmada)](https://www.cncf.io/blog/2022/03/22/karmada-multi-cluster-management-with-an-ocean-of-nodes/) project.
+This guidance describes architectural considerations and configuration steps for deploying a federated Kubernetes environment in [Amazon Web Services (AWS)](https://aws.amazon.com) Cloud for [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/eks) using CNCF Open Source Kubernetes Armada [(Karmada)](https://www.cncf.io/blog/2022/03/22/karmada-multi-cluster-management-with-an-ocean-of-nodes/) project.

 Karmada is a [Kubernetes](https://kubernetes.io/) cluster management system with advanced scheduling capabilities, which enables you to deploy and run your conatinerized applications across multiple Kubernetes clusters, with no changes to your applications structure.
 This guide focuses on deploying Karmada with highly available Amazon EKS clusters.